Miami Dolphins: Don Shula years (1970–1995)

-Jimmy Johnson
+Jimmy Johnson years (1996–1999)

 A life sized bronzed statue of Dan Marino outside of Hard Rock Stadium.

 Jimmy Johnson was hired to replace Shula prior to the 1996 season.
 In his first season at the helm, he led the team to an 8–8 record and missed the postseason.
 In the 1997, the team improved to a 9–7 mark and made the postseason.
 The team saw their season end in the Wild Card Round with a 17–3 loss to the New England Patriots.
 In the 1998 season, the team went 10–6 and made the postseason.
 The Dolphins defeated the Bills 24–17 in the Wild Card Round before falling to the Denver Broncos 38–3 in the Divisional Round.
 In the 1999 season, the Dolphins went 9–7 and made the postseason.
 The team defeated the Seattle Seahawks 20–17 in the Wild Card Round before falling 62–7 to the Jacksonville Jaguars in what would be quarterback Dan Marino's final game.
 Johnson resigned following the season.

-Dave Wannstedt
+Dave Wannstedt years (2000–2004)

 Going into the 2000 season, the Dolphins named Dave Wannstedt as head coach.
 In his first season with the Dolphins, he led the team to an 11–5 record and an AFC East title.
 The team defeated the Indianapolis Colts 23–17 in the Wild Card Round before losing 27–0 to the Oakland Raiders in the Divisional Round.
 In the 2001 season, the team made the postseason with an 11–5 record and runner-up placement in the AFC East.
 The team lost to the Baltimore Ravens 20–3 in the Wild Card Round.
 In the 2002 season, the team failed to make the postseason despite a 9–7 record.
 In the 2003 season, the team went 10–6 but missed the postseason.
 Following a 1–8 start in the 2004 season, Wannstedt resigned.
 Jim Bates finished out the year with a 3–4 mark.

-Nick Saban
+Nick Saban years (2005–2006)

 Nick Saban coached the Dolphins in the 2005 and 2006 seasons.
 He went 9–7 and 6–10 in those two seasons, missing the playoffs in both.
 Saban resigned following the 2006 season to leave for the University of Alabama.

-Cam Cameron
+Cam Cameron (2007)

 Prior to the 2007 season, the Dolphins hired Cam Cameron has head coach.
 The team suffered a franchise-worst 1–15 season in 2007.
 After the 2007 season, the team fired Cameron.